Services and facilities

 The Realization of Advanced Products and Intelligent Designs Laboratory (RAPIDLab) uses engineering design, prototyping, and testing for innovative product realization.

-Learn more about the Research Greenhouse Complex, which includes eight 1,000 square foot greenhouses and over 18,000 square feet of additional work space.
+Learn more about the Research Greenhouse Complex, which includes eight 1,000-square-foot-greenhouse and more than 18,000 square feet of additional work space.

 In late 2011, the National Science Foundation awarded a grant to NAU to develop the Southwest Experimental Garden Array (SEGA) for Integrating Genetics and Climate Change.
-The garden array will be a system of 10 experimental gardens across northern Arizona that encompasses habitat types ranging from desert to mixed-conifer forests.
+The garden array is a system of 10 experimental gardens across northern Arizona that encompasses habitat types ranging from desert to mixed-conifer forests.

-- Walnut Creek Center for Education and Research (WCCER)
+Walnut Creek Center for Education and Research (WCCER) Accordion Closed

 WCCER offers housing and research facilities to scientists, students, and classes conducting field work.
 The WCCER occupies the Forest Service’s decommissioned Walnut Creek Station and administrative site.
 Each year a wide range of researchers, students, and public visitors use the 250-acre site, which contains Arizona uplands and riparian gallery forest.